MrSkee/site/README.md

 # River Dell HS STEMposium Page
 This is the repo for the development of the STEMposium site.

-This repo serves only for the development of the site, and will be moved elsewhere once finished.
+This repo serves only for the development of the site, and will be moved elsewhere once finished. <!-- Cool Story Bro-->

 # Contributors